-Through experiential marketing. ecotourism business may increase the experience environment by showcasing and providing one-of-a-kind facilities, services. and leisure amenities. bolstering and supporting the tourists' acknowledgement of ecotourism, Taiwan was able to build a knowledge-based experience economy (Lin, 2007).
-The Malaysia has government of also successfully promoted ecotourism coastal areas, given the country's abundance of natural wonders like lakes, mangroves, limestone caves, mountains, wildlife, waterfalls, islands, and so on.
+Through experiential marketing, the ecotourism business may increase the experience environment by showcasing and providing one-of-a-kind facilities, services, and leisure amenities.
+By bolstering and supporting the tourists' acknowledgement of ecotourism, Taiwan was able to build a knowledge-based experience economy (Lin, 2007).
+The government of Malaysia has also successfully promoted ecotourism in coastal areas, given the country's abundance of natural wonders like lakes, mangroves, limestone caves, mountains, wildlife, waterfalls, islands, and so on.

 India has a long history of conserving its cultural and natural treasures while also devoting itself to nature worship and the preservation of ethics, rituals, traditions, and beliefs.
-Ecotourism has been bolstered developments technological transportation and information dissemination, making it possible for visitors to travel to previously inaccessible locations, where they can engage with the locals and the natural environment while minimizing their impact the environment.
+Ecotourism has been bolstered by technological developments in transportation and information dissemination, making it possible for visitors to travel to previously inaccessible locations, where they can engage with the locals and the natural environment while minimizing their impact on the environment.